stylpen/nop/README.md

 $ cat asm.txt
 ````

+In case the make script fails make sure that the current directory, the src folder and ANTLR are in your Java classpath.
 Afterwards use e.g http://migerh.github.com/dcpu16.js/ to run your assembled code.

 ###License ###
 All code is licensed under GPL-3.